 Currently, all large-sized cruise vessels to London UK dock at Port Tilbury - on Thames River's north bank.
-Smaller ships may dock at "Greenwich Ship Tier" - located near the "Cutty Sark for Maritime Greenwich" and close to Greenwich railway station.
-Next photo shows the North Greenwich Pier (near The O2 Arena / multi-purpose indoor facility).
-The Pier is used by river taxis, Thames Clippers and other Thames-based riverboats.
+Smaller ships may dock at "Greenwich Ship Tier" - located near the "Cutty Sark for Maritime Greenwich" and close to Greenwich Railway Station.
+The next photo shows the North Greenwich Pier (near The O2 Arena / multi-purpose indoor facility).
+The dock is used by river taxis, Thames Clippers, and other Thames-based riverboats.

-Greenwich Ship Tier is a floating pontoon in River Thames.
+Greenwich Ship Tier is a floating pontoon dock in River Thames.
 Tender boats are used to ferry passengers between the boat and the pier.
-The Pier is on-shore, and is where Thames Clippers (London City's river bus service) and various other water taxis and riverboats dock.
-The floating pontoon serves vessels with LOA length up to 748 ft (228 m).
+The Pier is on-shore and is where Thames Clippers (London City's river bus service) and various other water taxis and riverboats dock.
+The floating dock serves vessels with LOA length up to 748 ft (228 m).

-In May 2018, Port of London Authority awarded 5-year contract (for managing the 3 moorings) to the joint venture "Port of Tilbury" and "MBNA Thames Clippers".
+In May 2018, Port of London Authority awarded a 5-year contract (for managing the 3 moorings) to the joint venture "Port of Tilbury" and "MBNA Thames Clippers".
 The deal secured smooth operations of the moorings, which in 2017 served 21 cruise ship calls (including the luxury liners Viking Sea and Silver Cloud).
-London's cruise moorings also serve 17 Thames Clippers (ferry boats / river bus service) with over 4,1 million passengers per year(commuters, UK and international tourists).
+London's cruise moorings also serve 17 Thames Clippers (ferryboats/river bus service) with over 4,1 million passengers per year(commuters, UK and international tourists).
 Under the moorings contract, the joint venture manages the facilities, appoints and trains security officers and provides "London cruise" marketing and promotion campaigns.

 London Greenwich Cruise Terminal

 Greenwich cruise terminal is very close to National Maritime Museum.
-Other popular among tourists sites located nearby are Greenwich Royal Park, Queen's House,, Old Royal Naval College, Greenwich Market, Royal Observatory.
+Other popular among tourist sites located nearby are Greenwich Royal Park, Queen's House, Old Royal Naval College, Greenwich Market, Royal Observatory.

 In July 2015 were approved the plans for building a new cruise terminal at Enderby Wharf.
-These plans were hugely controversial due to residents concern that larger ships will generate air pollution as they are powered by dirtier fuels (an equivalent of 50 trucks running their engines 24-hour a day).
+These plans were hugely controversial due to residents' concern that larger ships will generate air pollution as they are powered by dirtier fuels (an equivalent of 50 trucks running their engines 24-hours a day).
 So the plans were upgraded by adding shore-to-ship power capabilities to the new terminal facility.
-The shore-to-ship power technology enables docked vessels to receive electricity from the city's power grid.
-From the berth, vessels can plug in directly to the grid which allows full onboard operations without using the diesel engines.
+Shore-To-Ship power technology enables docked vessels to receive electricity from the city's power grid.
+From the berth, vessels can plugin directly to the grid which allows full onboard operations without using diesel engines.

-London Enderby Wharf port development project also includes building of 1154 residential homes.
+London Enderby Wharf port development project also includes the building of 1154 residential homes.
 Statistics show that Greenwich’s Royal Borough receives millions of visits each year, supports around 16000 jobs and contributes GBP 1,1 billion to London's economy.
-The new cruise ship terminal would bring thousands more visitors, thus boosting the capital city's tourism.
+The new cruise ship terminal would bring thousands of visitors, thus boosting the city's tourism.